Replicant74/Pythonsec/README.md

 # Pythonsec
 Learning Python as applicable for use in security testing.
-Original script I worked on was found here http://www.pythonforbeginners.com/code-snippets-source-code/port-scanner-in-python The changes found here are based on helpful comments from the above page and also my own changes to the original script.
+The original script I worked upon (and hopefully improved) was found here http://www.pythonforbeginners.com/code-snippets-source-code/port-scanner-in-python

+The changes found here are based on helpful comments from the above page and also my own changes to the original script.

-There are also a bunch of scripts found elsewhere for studying and modifying in order to see which method works best and in which situation.
+There are also a bunch of scripts discovered elsewhere on the web for studying and modifying in order to see which method works best and in which situation.
+During my investigation into this, I found that there are several methods which can be used for port scanning

 Things to be done:
 - Scanning multiple hosts.
 - Threading.
-- Investigate which is better -
+- Investigate which method for scanning is better in a given scenario.
+- Ensure the script works on Python 3.6.5

 remoteServer    = raw_input("Enter a remote host to scan: ")
 remoteServerIP  = socket.gethostbyname(remoteServer)